 Every season, a tour operators sets out to find a tour guide who will be a perfect fit for their business.
 There are lots of applicants out there — because travel is trending and everyone is catching the wanderlust bug — so why wouldn’t someone look for a way to get paid to travel?

-But you don’t want a tour guide with a passion for travel…and only travel (though it is one of the points listed below).
-You want someone who is passionate about everything else that comes with the job.
+But you shouldn’t just be a tour guide because you have a passion for travel…and only travel (though it is one of the points listed below).
+You want to be passionate about everything else that comes with the job.

-A tour guide is the face of your tour business; they have the most interaction with your guests.
-If they love what they do, they’ll want to be the best tour guide possible.
-When you have a tour guide who cares, your guests will be talking about the exceptional experience for weeks — but if they show up with a ho-hum attitude, don’t be surprised if there’s an outpouring of bad reviews.
+A tour guide is the face of a tour business; they have the most interaction with guests.
+If you love what you do, you’ll strive to be the best tour guide possible.
+When you’re a tour guide who cares, guests will talk about the exceptional experience for weeks — but if you show up with a ho-hum attitude, don’t be surprised if there’s an outpouring of bad reviews.

 1. Passion for travel

 Of course, having a passion for travel is a given for tour guides.
 There’s an exciting world to explore, and they’re out exploring it more.

 You may want to hike the tallest Canadian Rockies, eat the best Mexican tacos, and cycle along the Amsterdam canals.
 An office job doesn’t cut it as your ideal work environment.

 In a tour guide position, you’ll have the opportunity to satisfy your adventure cravings daily.
 Though it’s still a job — and there are bound to be not-so-glamorous moments — you’ll lead the tour with enthusiasm because you’ll be grateful for the opportunity to live and work in a sought-after destination.

 Tour guides are around and in front of a group of people every single day.
 It’s an excellent job for someone who loves being surrounded by others.
 So hermits need not apply — not joking.